How To Beat The Mid-Afternoon Energy SlumpSep 13, 2023

 Not only is this terrible for your productivity but it can also affect your waistline.
 When you’re feeling like this your cravings go through the roof, especially for carbs.
 So you’ll often find yourself back and forwards to the biscuit tin, managing the energy roller coaster of sugar highs and lows all afternoon.

 The good news is that with these simple changes you can avoid all this and keep feeling and performing your best all day!

 The most obvious place to start when looking at energy levels and tiredness is how much sleep you’re getting and the quality of that sleep.
-For more help with this check out my blog 8 tips to improve sleep.

 One thing you can do that can really help is always aiming to get to bed at the same time and get up at the same time.
 Most days you probably have to be up at the same time (depending on how many times you snooze your alarm) so if you’re going to bed at different times this means that the amount of sleep you get will be up and down, and so will you energy levels.

 Ideally you want to be aiming for 7-9 hours of sleep, some people do fine on 7, others need 8 plus but you don’t really want to be consistently getting less than 7.